Vietnamese art: Literature

-Vietnamese literature is literature, both oral and written, created largely by Vietnamese-speaking people, although Francophone Vietnamese and English-speaking Vietnamese authors in Australia and the United States are counted by many critics as part of the national tradition.
-For much of its history, Vietnam was dominated by China and as a result much of the written work during this period was in chữ Hán.
+Vietnamese literature, both oral and written, was created largely by Vietnamese-speaking people, although Francophone Vietnamese and English-speaking Vietnamese authors in Australia and the United States are considered by many critics as part of the national tradition.
+For much of its history, Vietnam was dominated by China and, as a result, much of the written work during this period was in Chữ Hán.
 Chữ Nôm, created around the 10th century, allowed writers to compose in Vietnamese using modified Chinese characters.
 Although regarded as inferior to Chinese, it gradually grew in prestige.
-It flourished in the 18th century when many notable Vietnamese writers and poets composed their works in chữ nôm and when it briefly became the official written script.
+It flourished in the 18th century when many notable Vietnamese writers and poets composed their works in chữ nôm and it briefly became the official written script.
 While the Vietnamese alphabet was created in the 17th century, it did not become popular outside of missionary groups until the early 20th century, when the French colonial administration mandated its use in French Indochina.
 By the mid-20th century, virtually all Vietnamese works of literature were composed in the Vietnamese alphabet.

 Some defining works of literature include The Tale of Kieu by Nguyễn Du, and Lục Vân Tiên by Nguyễn Đình Chiểu.